Sharzzdevise/Sharzzdevise/README.md

 ☁️I also possess technical skills in working with data and automating processes within Azure Cloud environment

-I am proficient in building rapport and easily explaining technical information across teams.
+I am proficient in building rapport and explaining technical information across teams.

 👯‍♀️I am also looking to collaborate in Data Analytics, science and Machine learning projects